For links to each daily post, see here.

 Hitches (not from trail angels): 21

-Resupply boxes sent/delivered to myself: 6 (only 3 of which I paid to ship)
+Resupply boxes sent/delivered to myself: 6 (3 shipped at cost)

 - East Glacier–had to ship my trekking poles and such stuff anyway

 - Benchmark–sent along w/ Relentless’s stuff so we split the cost